New Year can be a magical time of the year (and no I’m not talking about the parties and champagne side of things).

 Don’t obsess about what you don’t want next year, keep your mind focused on the positive.

-Sometimes we spend too much time obsessing about what we don’t want, instead of focusing on what achieving what we do want.
+Sometimes we spend too much time obsessing about what we don’t want, instead of focusing on achieving what we do want.
 Our anxiety can make us focus on all the wrong things.

 Sometimes despite our best efforts, we get off track.
 That’s okay – stuff happens.